 It’s important to note that sexual health does not indicate only sexual intercourse.
-Yasmin said it is more about maintaining emotional and physical connection with your partner.
+Sommers said it is more about maintaining emotional and physical connection with your partner.

 Women should be able to say, ‘this feels good to me’ or ‘this makes me uncomfortable’ or ‘you holding my hand feels good’ and ‘you giving me a back rub feels good,’” she said.
 “This intimate connection is all about communication between partners to achieve an optimal satisfying sexual health.”

 Shed intimacy shame

 It doesn’t matter your partner’s gender or sexual orientation, as long as you are emotionally and physically connected to the person by your side.

 Sommers recommends everyone be aware of their own physical and emotional needs in terms of their sexuality.